 Agriculture Industry Plan

-An Alberta Party government will grow Alberta’s agriculture and agri-food industry by $1 billion dollars from $3.5 billion to $4.5 billion and create 6,000 new jobs and generate over $100 million in new revenues for the provincial and municipal governments.
+An Alberta Party government will grow Alberta’s agriculture and agri-food industry by $1 billion dollars from $14 billion to $15 billion per year in farm cash receipts and create 6,000 new jobs and generate over $100 million in new revenues for the provincial and municipal governments.

 - Industry partnerships will explore advances, such as innovative forms of processing, support for increased upgrading of plant-based proteins, biofuels, and sustainability initiatives.

 - An Alberta Party Government will provide $2 million in support of an agri-tourism development fund.
 The strong, positive brand of Made in Canada and Made in Alberta products can be leveraged to increase agri-tourism opportunities.